kundanareddy2830/simon-game/README.md

 🚀 Progressive Difficulty as the game advances
 🎯 Score Tracking to monitor performance
-📱 Responsive Design for desktop & mobile screens
+📱 Responsive Design for desktop & mobile screens screens

+🚀 How to Play?
+Open index.html in a browser.
+Click "Start" to begin the game.
+Watch and memorize the color sequence.
+Click the colors in the correct order to advance to the next level!